 Learning how to craft your own herbal medicines is an empowering tool that provides sustained wellness and autonomy.

-Covering all aspects of Medicine Making including Infusions, Decoctions, Syrups, Creams, Salves, Electuaries, Capsulation, Tablets, Bolus, Oxymels, Acetums and Tinctures, both maceration and percolation.
-Participants will arrive to receiving a bag full of supplies ready to create medicines and will leave with 15 herbal medicines ready for their home apothecaries.
+Covering all aspects of Medicine Making including Infusions, Decoctions, Syrups, Creams, Salves, Electuaries, Capsulation, Tablets, Bolus, Oxymels, Acetums and Tinctures, both maceration and percolation, participants be guided through several techniques from the starting of certain medicines to the finishing of others and everything in between.

 Ever wondered why some herbs should be tinctured, some decocted or made into an infusion?
 Why it isn’t preferable for some herbs to be capsulated or extracted in glycerine?

 Curious about how to create fresh plant extractions and get the alcohol to water ratio correct?
 Wondering about dual extraction techniques and when this should be applied?
 Ever heard of double extraction herbal oil infusions or three fold tincture extracts?
 Wondering about the elusive percolation technique and how this plant extract is completed?